 - The exact coordinates of your targets.
-SINFONI has a very small field of view, and it is very easy to miss the target. - Good coordinates for the NGS/TTS guide stars, and noAO reference stars, especially their proper motions.
+SINFONI has a very small field of view, and it is very easy to miss the target. - Good coordinates for the NGS guide stars, and noAO reference stars, especially their proper motions.
 This is especially important for faint targets which are not expected to be visible during the acquisition.
-Since the instrument does a blind offset from the NGS/TTS/noAO reference star, any error (and proper motions) in its coordinates will directly translate to the target field.
+Since the instrument does a blind offset from the NGS/noAO reference star, any error (and proper motions) in its coordinates will directly translate to the target field.
 A common user mistake is to forget to take into account the proper motions in the OBs.
-Note that for cases where the target is not the same as the AO guide star, since the proper motions of the guide star cannot be entered into the NGS or LGS acquisition templates, you must calculate and enter the real RA and DEC at the time of the observations.
-For cases where the target coordinates are taken from the Target field of the OB (e.g. Target = AO star in NGS/LGS, and for noAO OBs), then the proper motions should be entered into the Target section in the OB. - If you observe in the NGS mode with a science target different from the AO guide star, it is strongly recommended to use coordinates for the AO guide star and science target from the same catalog/reference system.
-Further, the AO guide star coordinate should be accurate enough such that it is visible during the acquisition performed with the $8'' \times 8''$ field of view (taking into account that the VLT pointing could be off by 1'' 2''). - If you observe in the LGS mode, please refer to section 2.2.
+Note that for cases where the target is not the same as the AO guide star, since the proper motions of the guide star cannot be entered into the NGS acquisition templates, you must calculate and enter the real RA and DEC at the time of the observations.
+For cases where the target coordinates are taken from the Target field of the OB (e.g. Target = AO star in NGS, and for noAO OBs), then the proper motions should be entered into the Target section in the OB. - If you observe in the NGS mode with a science target different from the AO guide star, it is strongly recommended to use coordinates for the AO guide star and science target from the same catalog/reference system.
+Furthermore, the AO guide star coordinate should be accurate enough such that it is visible during the acquisition performed with the 8" \times 8" field of view (taking into account that the VLT pointing could be off by 1" 2").